Lipovlan/cng-openssl-provider/README.md

-# Openssl provider using Cryptography API: Next Generation
+# OpenSSL provider using Cryptography API: Next Generation

-This repository serves as a version control for code for my bachelor thesis
+Basic OpenSSL provider implementation that uses Windows Cryptography API: Next generation.
+It is primarily meant to be a stepping stone for anybody wanting to implement their own provider.
+The functionality of this provider is in greater detail in the section `This providers functionality`.

+Any feedback or pull requests are welcome.

+The code is licensed under the MIT license, in case anybody would like to have even more permissive license, create an issue, and I'm going to try and find a solution.

-## Prerequisites:
+## Prerequisites for usage:
   * OpenSSL 3.0.0+ (should be 3.2.0 compatible as well)
-  * CMake 3.16
   * Windows with CNG support

+## Prerequisites for compilation:
+  * Prerequisites for usage
   * Visual Studio with C++ compilation packages
   * Strawberry Perl
   * NASM